chenle02/Simulation_Braching_Brownian_Motions/README.md

 ## Acknowledgments

-Thanks discussions with Yumin Zhong and Panqiu Xia from Auburn University.
+Thanks for helpful discussions with Yumin Zhong and Panqiu Xia from Auburn University.

 ## License